 转自:https://atlan.com/non-invasive-data-governance/

-Non-invasive data governance (NIDG) is model of data governance that advocates for the least amount of disruption while still effectively managing and ensuring the quality, privacy, and protection of data in an organization.
+Non-invasive data governance (NIDG) is a model of data governance that advocates for the least amount of disruption while still effectively managing and ensuring the quality, privacy, and protection of data in an organization.

 The term ‘non-invasive data governance’ is associated with Robert S. Seiner, who presented it in his book “Non-Invasive Data Governance: The Path of Least Resistance and Greatest Success”.